slviajero/tinybasic/MANUAL.md

 A=VAL(A$)

-VAL uses the error status to report back the number of characters in the number.
-If @S is 0 after a conversion, 0 characters have been handled which means no number was found.
-Error checks after VAL need to test if @S>0.
+VAL uses the special variable @V to report back the number of characters in the number.
+The status of the conversion is stored in @S. If @S is 0 after a conversion a number was found.
+Otherwise @S is 1. @V is set to the number of characters only if the conversion was succesful.

 STR converts a number to a string.
 Example: